xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 I added a **dollop** of vanilla ice cream to the pie.

 We had **gotten a hold** of **class clown**.
 George Carlin was a **right of passage** in the 70s.

-> Have you had dinner yet?
-> did you eat dinner yet?

 He mixed up some **plaster** to repair the wall.
 He's got his leg in a **plaster cast**.